django-import-export/django-import-export/docs/advanced_usage.rst

         class Meta:
             model = Book

-See also :ref:`How to dynamically set resource values`.
+See also :ref:`advanced_usage:How to dynamically set resource values`.

 Advanced data manipulation on export
 ====================================